Luisa Moreno

 Moreno worked with the AFL in Florida for two years but became disillusioned with their unwillingness to advocate for workers of color and their revisions to a contract she had negotiated on behalf of local workers.
-As a result, she resigned from the AFL and joined the UCAPAWA, who assigned her to organize a pecan shellers strike in San Antonio, Texas.
+As a result, she resigned from the AFL and joined the UCAPAWA, which assigned her to organize a pecan shellers strike in San Antonio, Texas.
 She later moved to Los Angeles, California, where she became known as the "California Whirlwind".
 She organized cannery workers throughout the state, including at the California Sanitary Canning Company (Cal San) and Val Vita, where her efforts led to significant improvements in wages and conditions, as well as an on-site daycare.
 Moreno also established two defense committees for young Chicano men during the early 1940s: one in the aftermath of the Sleepy Lagoon murder trial and one in the aftermath of the Zoot Suit Riots.

 Moreno retired from public life in 1947.
 After being threatened with deportation in 1948 and testifying before the House Un-American Activities Committee (HUAC), she left the United States and returned to Guatemala.
 While there, Moreno organized educational campaigns for Indigenous women.
 After the 1954 Guatemalan coup d'état, she was forced to flee to Mexico and later to Cuba.
 She eventually returned to Mexico and subsequently Guatemala, where she died in 1992.
 Her contributions to organized labor have been recognized by labor activists including Bert Corona, Cesar Chavez, and Fred Ross.
 Scholars such as Vicki L. Ruiz and Theresa Gaye Johnson offer various interpretations of Moreno's legacy, highlighting her significant but often unacknowledged work in labor and immigrant rights activism as well as her promotion of interethnic solidarity.